Permanent Patio Covers in Ontario: The 2026 Guide to Luxury Outdoor Living

 Can I add screens to my patio cover later on?

-Yes, you can certainly add screens to your patio cover at a later date.
-Modular systems are designed with future upgrades in mind, allowing you to start with a roof and add motorized or manual screens as your needs change.
-This flexibility lets you transform a simple cover into a protected sanctuary whenever you’re ready to enhance your environment.
+Yes, you can absolutely add screens at a later date.
+Modular systems are designed to be expandable, allowing you to start with a roof and add motorized or manual screens as your budget allows.
+This flexibility lets you gradually transform a simple cover into a fully enclosed room without needing to replace the original structure or foundation.

 What maintenance is required for an aluminum patio cover?